-#11 Best For Multiple Pet Homes: FurryKid Professional Double Sided Pin and Bristle Brush
+#11 Best For Multiple Pet Homes: Furrykid Self Cleaning Slicker Brush

 If you’re looking for a versatile brush that’s perfect for both long and short haired cats, this one might be a good choice.
-Because of its versatile design and the fact that it’s the right size for cats, dogs, and other pets, this double-sided brush is popular in multiple pet households.
+Because of its versatile design and the fact that it’s the right size for cats, dogs, and other pets, this one-sided brush is popular in multiple pet households.

-One side of the brush is a pin brush, which is appropriate for medium-to-long-haired cats.
+This is a pin brush, which is appropriate for medium-to-long-haired cats.
 A gentle pin brush draws out loose hair and massages the skin.
-The other side is a bristle brush, which makes any coat look smooth and shiny.

 Customer reviews indicate that the brush has a gentle touch and is comfortable in the hand.